0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-10-24-my-undergraduate-english-assignment-collection.md

 I also attact my dispensation note,

-I’m looking forward to attend to your next lesson.
+I'm looking forward to attend to your next lesson.

 Best Regards